-Have you watched the Scott Derrickson’s horror courtroom drama “The Exorcism of Emily Rose”?
+Have you watched Scott Derrickson’s horror courtroom drama “The Exorcism of Emily Rose”?
 The story revolves around a 19-year-old girl, Emily Rose who died from wounds she received during the exorcisms she went through.
 Well!
-For everyone’s surprise, it was a real story.
+To everyone’s surprise, it was a real story.

 Making the condition more horrible, Anneliese would speak in different demonic voices that were supposed to be of the evil entities possessing her.
 The priest claimed that she was possessed by 6 demonic entities.
 Some of the names counted by Anneliese included- Nero, Hitler, Judas, Cain, and Lucifer.